aliuliu121/powerMethod/README.md

 # powerMethod
-Method for approximating the singular values of a matrix
+Method for approximating the singular value decomposition of a matrix.
+Final Project for 21-241: Linear Algebra (Fall 2018)